aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 There are three different clusters being deployed in this example - amdCluster, fargateCluster, and t4gCluster.
 There are only 2 fields for each cluster - `launch_type` and `version`.
 Then, in `launch_type`, either `ec2` or `fargate` is specified.
 If `fargate` is specified, then it should be left empty as shown above.
 If `ec2` is specified, then both `ec2_instance` and `node_size` should be defined.

-Sample templates for what test case config files look like can be found in the `lib/config/test_case_config` folder.
+A sample template of a cluster config file can be found in the `lib/config/cluster_config` folder.

+#### Test Case Config

 The YAML must have a root key called `test_case` under which the test case should be configured and have the following structure:

 * `test_case`:
     * `cluster_name` - The name of the cluster onto which the resources should be deployed.
 Must match the name of a cluster in the configuration file that has either been deployed or will be deployed upon running the test case.